dyweb/gommon/README.md

 - [apex/log](https://github.com/apex/log) for log handlers
   - log v2's handler is inspired by apex/log, but we didn't use entry and chose to pass multiple parameters to explicitly state what a handler should handle
 - [uber-go/zap](https://github.com/uber-go/zap) for serialize log fields without using `fmt.Sprintf` and use `strconv` directly
-  - we didn't go that extreme as Zap or ZeroLog for zero allocation, performance is not measured
+  - we didn't go that extreme as Zap or ZeroLog for zero allocation, performance is currently not measured

 config